itsrainingmani/learn-clojure-in-public/cheatsheets/clojure.md

 - `find-doc` - find functions where search term is in docstring
 - `dir` - lists all functions in a namespace
 - `source` - displays the underlying source of any function
+- `type` - shows the type information for an object
+- `meta` - displays the metadata associated with the object
+- `supers` - lists all the supertypes for a given type.
+Useful when `type` doesn't have much detail

 ## Functions